reveng007/SGDE-2012/README.md

 ## Now just take a look below:

-### Comparison among debug symbols: image has the result of the files present in the Video2 > part1 folder(through the concept is same for part1 and part2):
+### Comparison among debug symbols: image has the result of the files present in the Video2 > part1 folder(though the concept is same for part1 and part2):
 ![](https://github.com/reveng007/SGDE-2012/blob/main/GNU_debugger/Video2/part1/debug_symbols_comparison.png)

 ### Why are we concerned about debug symbols, how is it imp. from security perspective ?